Ronnasayd/django-docker/README.md

-  --django-create-app        |      -dca     | Create a django app in a django project --dbeaver                  |      -dbv     | Run a container with Dbeaver database manager (Just in LINUX yet) --portainer                |      -ptn     | Run a container with portainer gui manager for docker
+  --django-create-app        |      -dca     | Create a django app in a django project --dbeaver                  |      -dbv     | Run a container with Dbeaver database manager (Just in LINUX yet) --portainer                |      -ptn     | Run a container with portainer gui manager for docker --loadtestdata             |      -ltd     | Generate random test data in the database